 Pretty nice to have, if you ask me: no need to get out of bed to do it yourself.

 Review summary & score: Is it a good buy?

 Without a doubt it’s a winner!
-Don’t just take my word for it – check out the fantastic buyer reviews and find out how much you'll save at Amazon.
+Don’t just take my word for it – check out the fantastic buyer reviews and the great savings you'll get at Amazon.

 - 360 sq ft coverage (med.-large rooms)

 - Electronic touch controls

 - 1, 4, & 8 hr auto timer

 - Reusable/washable prefilter

 - Great AOC (active carbon) filter

 - Easy filter maintenance